Bilaminar embryonic disc: Yolk sac and gestational sac formation

 The process of the formation of the gestational sac (chorionic cavity or extraembryonic coelom) and the yolk sac (umbilical vesicle) is still debated.
 The main theory states that formation of the membranes of the yolk sac begins with an increase in production of hypoblast cells, followed by different patterns of migration.
 On day eight, the first portion of hypoblast cells begin their migration and make what is known as the primary yolk sac, or Heuser's membrane (exocoelomic membrane).
 By day 12, the primary yolk sac has been disestablished by a new batch of migrating hypoblast cells that now contribute to the definitive yolk sac.

 While the primary yolk sac is forming, extraembryonic mesoderm migrate into the blastocyst cavity and fill it with loosely packed cells.
 When the extraembryonic mesoderm is separated into two portions, a new gap arises called the gestational sac.
 This new cavity is responsible for detaching the embryo and, its amnion and yolk sac, from the far wall of the blastocyst, which is now named the chorion.
 When the extraembryonic mesoderm splits into two layers, the amnion, yolk sac and chorion also become double-layered.
-The amnion and chorion are composed of extraembryonic ectoderm and mesoderm, where as the yolk sac is composed of extraembryonic endoderm and mesoderm.
+The amnion and chorion are composed of extraembryonic ectoderm and mesoderm, whereas the yolk sac is composed of extraembryonic endoderm and mesoderm.
 By day 13, the connecting stalk, a dense portion of extraembryonic mesoderm, restrains the embryonic disc in the gestational sac.

 Yolk sac during development

-Like the amnion, the yolk sac is an fetal membranes that surrounds a cavity.
+Like the amnion, the yolk sac is a fetal membrane that surrounds a cavity.
 Formation of the definitive yolk sac occurs after the extraembryonic mesoderm splits, and it becomes a double layered structure with hypoblast-derived endoderm on the inside and mesoderm surrounding the outside.
 The definitive yolk sac contributes greatly to the embryo during the fourth week of development, and executes critical functions for the embryo.
 One of which being the formation of blood, or hematopoiesis.
 Also, primordial germ cells are first found in the wall of the yolk sac before primordial germ cell migration.
 After the fourth week of development, the growing embryonic disc becomes much larger than the yolk sac and eventually involutes before birth.
 Uncommonly, the yolk sac may persist as the vitelline duct and cause a congenital out pouching of the digestive tract called Meckel's diverticulum.